Chick’n and Ham Spaghetti Carbonara

 The answer: Very.

-I used Vivera Bacon Pieces slices and Fry's Artisan Lightly Seasoned Vegan Chicken-Style Strips, but whatever equivalents you can get your hands on should work great, I also like to add some chopped up sun dried tomatoes if I have them around!
+I used Vivera Bacon Pieces slices and Fry's Artisan Lightly Seasoned Vegan Chicken-Style Strips (for some added protein), but whatever equivalents you can get your hands on should work great, I also like to add some chopped up sun dried tomatoes if I have them around!

 If you want to boost your veggie intake, you can always add some peas, broccoli, spinach or whatever you have around.
 You can also substitute the mock meats for mushrooms if you'd prefer!